 While the pandemic slowed the mail delivery of chemistry lab kits, the instructor focused on lectures first and delayed labs, maintaining a quality course experience for students until the labs arrived.

 “The online introductory Chemistry 100 class has an especially broad-reaching aspect,” said Director of Concurrent Enrollment Fabiola Juarez-Coca.
 “There are students enrolled from as far away as Dietrich, Arco, and Idaho City.
 The benefit of providing online Concurrent Enrollment classes is the ability to reach rural students.”

 “The benefit of providing online Concurrent Enrollment classes is the ability to reach rural students.”

 The goal of Concurrent Enrollment is to help high school students experience university curriculum, build their self-confidence and thus prepare them for their future university life.

 Concurrent Enrollment is committed to supporting high school students and their families by providing the necessary resources.
 The program aims to set a foundation to provide resources without requiring students to share their family’s financial struggles.

-“Overall, Boise State Concurrent Enrollment has invested $26,800 in educational costs to ensure that a total of 745 high school students have access to university-level curriculum delivered online in chemistry, biology and accountancy,” said Juarez-Coca.
+“Overall, Boise State Concurrent Enrollment has invested $26,800 in educational cost to ensure that a total of 745 high school students have access to university-level curriculum delivered online in chemistry, biology and accountancy,” said Juarez-Coca.